 This session will examine how Nursing Leaders can utilize data and analytics for improved staffing, better quality care and more.

-Population Health Initiatives: From Volume to Value-Based Care
+Population Health Initiatives: From Volume to Value-Based Care in a Community Hospital Setting

 Sharon Wright | Vice-President Patient Care Services & Chief Nursing Officer | Hardin